apache/spark/docs/sql-error-conditions-cannot-create-data-source-v2-table-error-class.md

 This error class has the following derived error classes:

-## CATALOG_OPTIONS_UNSUPPORTED

-provider '`<provider>`' implements 'SupportsCatalogOptions' which is not supported.
-Please use a compatible provider.

 ## EXTERNAL_METADATA_UNSUPPORTED

 provider '`<provider>`' does not support external metadata but a schema is provided.
 Please remove the schema when creating the table.